Developing an Investigational Gene Therapy for Congenital Adrenal Hyperplasia

 Congenital adrenal hyperplasia (CAH) is a group of genetic disorders that affect the adrenal glands, which produce hormones that help regulate the body’s metabolism and stress response.
 Adrenas Therapeutics is developing an investigational gene therapy for classic CAH due to 21-hydroxylasedeficiency, which is the most common cause of CAH.

 Classic CAH due to 21-hydroxylase deficiency involves mutations in the CYP21A2 gene that is essential for making the hormones cortisol and aldosterone.
 People with a non-working CYP21A2 gene have hormonal imbalances that cause metabolic issues as well as problems related to excess accumulation of androgens.
-This accumulation along with the underlying inability to produce sufficient cortisol and/or aldosterone can lead to acute, life-threatening events called adrenal crisis.
+This accumulation along with the underlying inability to produce sufficient cortisol and/or aldosterone can lead to acute, life-threatening events called adrenal crises.

 There are two forms of classic CAH for which Adrenas is developing its investigational gene therapy: